christophhart/hise_documentation/ui-components/floating-tiles/plugin/midisources.md

 - FontSize: Set the font size.
 ---

 Displays all available MIDI sources connected to the OS.
+You can activate or deactive them with a little check-box.